-AT&T, Verizon reportedly testing Nokia Lumia 800 with LTE supportAlex Wagner - Deputy Managing Editor, News Desk
+AT&T, Verizon reportedly testing Nokia Lumia 800 with LTE supportAlex Wagner - Editorial Director of News and Content

 There have been quite a few leaks as of late pointing to an imminent arrival of the Nokia Lumia 710 on T-Mobile, but things are a little different today thanks to a report concerning the top two carriers in the U.S. According to CNET, both AT&T and Verizon are currently testing an LTE-capable version of the Lumia 800, which is the more high-end of the two officially announced Nokia Windows Phone devices.
 Spokespeople from AT&T, Nokia, and Verizon all declined to comment on the rumor.